AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

         **Note:**

         -   If you have not configured an alert group, log on to the CloudMonitor console and add a contact group.
-For more information, see [t6224.md\#](/intl.en-US/Alarm service/Alert contacts/Delete an alert contact or alert group.md).
+For more information, see [Delete an alert contact or alert group](/intl.en-US/Alarm service/Alert contacts/Delete an alert contact or alert group.md).
         -   If you have configured a contact group but want to configure the basic information as a Resource Access Management \(RAM\) user, you must first use your Alibaba Cloud account to authorize the RAM user.
 After the RAM user is authorized, you can log on as a RAM user to read messages sent to the alert group.
 2. Click **Complete**.